Palfore/OSRSmath/README.md

 ### User

+If you have [`python3`](https://www.python.org/downloads/) already installed, you can simply type, into a terminal/command prompt: `pip3 install osrsmath` to install the library, then `python3 -m osrsmath.apps.[app_name].main` to run it.
-Navigate to [GitHub releases](https://github.com/Palfore/OSRSmath/releases) and download the latest version (Asset) for your system.
+If you do not have it installed either install it or you can download these executables, although there may be some installation issues.
+To do this, navigate to [GitHub releases](https://github.com/Palfore/OSRSmath/releases) and download the latest version (Asset) for your system.
 Unzip, and run!
-You may be prompted with a security warning, I will look into removing this.

 ### Developer
 1. Open a terminal/command prompt.